wcko87/rabiribi-map-editing/docs/room_background_images.md

 ## 125

 - Halloween DLC background.
-Camera will zoom in when near town NPCs regardless of being in a boss battle or not.
+Camera will zoom in when near boss entities regardless of being in a boss battle or not.

 ![background_125](https://user-images.githubusercontent.com/27341392/30235505-63af7b30-953b-11e7-8248-8f501c2ea257.jpg)